 Just as our faculty, staff and students are continually growing and learning, we also strive to offer learning opportunities for our parent community.
 We know that parenting is a complex and challenging job, and we provide parents with the chance to learn new skills, try new approaches, and talk with fellow parents about shared experiences.
-We frequently partner with PEN (Parents Education Network) and SPEAK (Speakers for Parents' Education And Knowledge) for parent education sessions, and some of the upcoming events include:
+We frequently partner with PEN (Parents Education Network) and SPEAK (Speakers for Parents' Education And Knowledge) for parent education sessions, and some of our recent events include:

-Dr. Yong Zhao calls for a paradigm shift in education and brings extensive evidence to show that every child has both the potential and the need to become great.
+In this presentation, Dr. Yong Zhao called for a paradigm shift in education and brings extensive evidence to show that every child has both the potential and the need to become great.
 He advocates that the goal of education is to help each child discover and develop their unique strengths and passions so that they can be best prepared to meet the challenges of the modern world, including globalization, technology, smart machines, and the need to create value for others.
 To do so, parents and educators need to make education personalized by the child, instead of personalized for the child.
 Together, we need to help each child find what uniquely makes them great.

 This presentation by clinical psychologist and nationally-recognized author Dr. Laura Kastner focused on how parents can be effective and skillful in handling typical parenting challenges, with the understanding that we all share the all-important goal of maintaining a loving, reliable, and affectionate bond with our children even when it feels like kids are pushing limits almost all the time.